Smartling/wordpress-localization-plugin/readme.txt

 == Changelog ==
 = 1.13.2 =
-* Skip all related content checkbox now persists it's state
+* Skip all related content checkbox now has a default state expert setting

 = 1.13.1 =
 * Display reason for failed submissions in status circle